British Home Children in Canada, 1869-1930

 Source: University of Waterloo, Barnardo Home Children

 Thanks to Taylor Kennedy who is doing a lot of research in the records of England.
-He's very familiar with

-record sources in England and can find a lot of material quickly.
+He's very familiar with record sources in England and can find a lot of material quickly.

-I'm indebted to Taylor for researching the English Census, Passenger Lists, and a lot of other records regarding
+I'm indebted to Taylor for researching the English Census, Passenger Lists, and a lot

-my Grandfather, Edward Lewis, who came to Ottawa, Canada, from the slums of east London in 1901.
+from the slums of east London in 1901.

 Taylor's research is at www.bytown.net/lewisedward.htm.